darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 reset
 : Reset the slider to its default value.

-In addition, you can modify the precision of the increase/decrease operations with a keyboard shortcut (_shortcuts > views > darkroom > change keyboard shortcut slider precision_), choosing between fine, normal and coarse.
+In addition, you can modify the precision of the increase/decrease operations with a keyboard shortcut (shortcuts > views > darkroom > change keyboard shortcut slider precision), choosing between fine, normal and coarse.
 See [module controls](../darkroom/processing-modules/module-controls.md) for more details.

-When performing increase/decrease and dynamic operations on sliders a toast message will appear at the top of the image to indicate the current value of the slider.
+When performing increase/decrease and dynamic operations on sliders a toast message will appear at the top of the image to indicate the adjusted value of the slider.

 ### comboboxes

 As with sliders, all comboboxes in processing modules can be adjusted via keyboard shortcuts.
 The following shortcut actions are provided as standard for each combobox:

 next/previous
-: Separate shortcuts which allow you to change to the next or previous entry in the combobox
+: Separate shortcuts that allow you to change to the next or previous entry in the combobox.

 dynamic
-: A single shortcut that can be used in combination with the mouse scroll wheel to change to the next/previous entry in the combobox
+: A single shortcut that can be used in combination with the mouse scroll wheel to change to the next/previous entry in the combobox.

 If the end of a combobox list is reached, these shortcuts will cycle back to the beginning of the list.
 Similarly, if the beginning of the list is reached the shortcuts will cycle to the end.